It's old-fashioned, out of date and varies massively from school to school.

-Nominated for six Oscars including Best Picture, Spotlight has won applause for its quiet outrage and strong cast featuring Rachel McAdams, Michael Keaton and Mark Ruffalo.
+Nominated for six Oscars including Best Picture, Spotlight has won over critics with its compelling story and strong cast featuring Rachel McAdams, Michael Keaton and Mark Ruffalo.

 Entertainment One Films Australia

 If you haven't seen Oscar winner Spotlight yet, go.
 It tells the true story of how decades of abuse in one city was finally uncovered - followed by revelations worldwide, including in my home town.

 Forthcoming details from Janet Smith report have drawn predictable outrage but there's also a hidden agenda at play.

 Senator Ted Cruz recently stated that he spanks his five-year-old daughter for lying.
 Spanking kids can cause tremendous damage to kids' mental health – even if it is an occasional light rap.